- Real Estate

 Please Note: Completing the VanEd pre-licensing coursework is a necessary step toward obtaining your Nebraska real estate license.
 However, our program only satisfies #1 and #2 of the six requirements listed above.
 You will still need to pass the Nebraska real estate exam and fulfill the other four requirements to obtain your Nebraska real estate license.

-The chronology for licensing in Nebraska is as follows:
+The chronology for real estate licensing in Nebraska is as follows:

 Click here for the Nebraska Candidate Handbook.
-The booklet provides complete instructions regarding the state exam, including how to make an appointment, what you are permitted to take (and not take) into the test center, and how you will be scored.
+The booklet provides complete instructions regarding the Nebraska real estate exam, including how to make an appointment, what you are permitted to take (and not take) into the test center, and how you will be scored.
 At the test center you will be given a brief tutorial on using the test program.

-The general or uniform portion of the state exam covers real estate law and practice that is common to most states.
+The general or uniform portion of the real estate exam covers real estate law and practice that is common to most states.
 When you click on the Candidate Handbook link, open the General Content Outline for a breakdown of what is covered on this portion of the exam.

-The second part of the License exam is specific to Nebraska real estate rules, regulations and law.
+The second part of the Nebraska real estate license exam is specific to Nebraska real estate rules, regulations and law.
 Click on Candidate Handbook and open the State Law Content Outline to find out what is included on the state specific portion of the broker exam.

-You will be given 31/2 hrs to complete the entire exam.
+You will be given 31/2 hours to complete the entire License exam.

-Be prepared to use the calculator at the test center when you take the state exam.
-If you feel you are weak in math make sure you read and do all the problems in MREP and online over and over until you feel comfortable with the formulas.
+Be prepared to use the calculator at the test center when you take the Nebraska real estate exam.
+If you feel that math is a challenge for you, please make sure you read and complete all of the problems in MREP and online until you feel comfortable with the formulas.